DaviDevMod/focus-trap/packages/focus-trap/README.md

 ## Dependencies

-The only dependency is [true-myth](https://github.com/true-myth/true-myth), used simply to liberate funcitons from exceptions (as side effects) by including them in the returned value.
+The only dependency is [true-myth](https://github.com/true-myth/true-myth), used simply to liberate funcitons from exceptions (as side effects) by including them in the return value.

 It makes the codebase more robust and self-explanatory.